Operando Interfacial Ionics

 BPMs are unique because they isolate water dissociation spatially at a junction between two electrically isolating, but ionically conducting polymers.
 However, macroscopic BPMs do not provide x-y-z resolution.

-Limitations in Current Understanding
+Limitations of Current Understanding

 These geometric constraints limit our scientific understanding about the fundamental underpinnings of water dissociation (WD).
-It is not still clearly understood what causes the kinetic barriers of WD at heterogeneous interfaces, let alone the influence of the catalysts' surface structures or local electrostatics.
+It is still not clearly understood what causes the kinetic barriers of WD at heterogeneous interfaces, let alone the influence of the catalysts' surface structures or local electrostatics.

 Project Goals